npoltorapavlo/tcp-delay/README.md

 18:09:28.367018 56346 > 55555: ack 1028, win 512, length 0
 ```

-* Receiver keeps descreasing the TCP window because it keeps the right edge fixed until the inequality is satisfied.
+* As per https://www.ietf.org/rfc/rfc1122.txt, the receiver avoids advancing the right window edge until inequality is satisfied.
-Since `RCV.BUFF < RCV.WND`, the inequality will only satisfy when `RCV.WND` reaches one-half of `RCV.BUFF`.
+Since RCV.BUFF < RCV.WND, the inequality is satisfied when RCV.WND reaches one-half of RCV.BUFF.
+Then RCV.WND is set to RCV.BUFF.

 ```shell script
 ./server 55555 2048 2048 2048 2048 5579 79 0 1